 So what does the future bring for the run-off sector in 2017?
-Arndt Gossmann, Group CEO of run-off specialist DARAG, sees the industry’s interest in run-off being more relevant and topical than ever as he embarks on his six predictions for the year.
+Arndt Gossmann, Group CEO of run-off specialist DARAG, sees the industry’s interest in run-off being more relevant and topical than ever as he embarks on his six predictions for insurance companies in Malta and global companies for the year.

 Prediction 1: The run-off boom